F Company, 310th Infantry Regiment (United States): Notable personnel

 Captain James K. Bowman was born on 30 Nov 1911 in Evanston, Illinois.
 He went to Evanston Township High School and graduated from Lafayette University, where he was an intercollegiate swimming champion in 1943.
 He married Barbara Ann Spenser on 27 Mar 1943 in St Joseph, Michigan.
 James K. Bowman was killed by sniper fire on March 5, 1945, leading an attack on Kuchenheim in North Rhine-Westphalia, Germany.
 When tank support didn't appear for the attack, he said, "The hell with the tanks; we'll take this damn town without them!"
 He is buried in the Henri-Chapelle American Cemetery in Plot: D, Row: 3, Grave: 31.
 His decorations include the Silver Star, Bronze Star, Purpleheart, and the Combat Infantryman Badge.

 2nd Lt.
 Hubert J. "Jack" Arsenault was born on 20 Feb 1916 in Bath, Sagadahoc, Maine.
 Hubert Jerome Arsenault married Camille Simone St. Pierre in Maine on July 16, 1938, when he was 22 years old.
 Arsenault enlisted in the Army on February 24, 1944, in Fort Devens, Massachusetts.
 He served in the Korean war and he retired as a lieutenant colonel.
-He passed away on September 11, 1998, in Seaside, California, when he was 82 years old.
+He died on September 11, 1998, in Seaside, California, when he was 82 years old.
 He is buried in Arlington National Cemetery in Arlington, Virginia.
 In Section:68 Grave:4681.
 He was only 1 of 2 soldiers to receive the British Military Cross in the 310th Infantry Regiment.
 His decorations include the Silver Star, Bronze Star, Purpleheart, and the Combat Infantryman Badge.